V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkuafila : bettor, punter, backer

-– nkuafula : wicker rod
+– nkuafula : wicker rod, wicker cane, wicker switch

 – nkuaka : rattle, child’s toy / saw / haste / action of pushing the ball